Scottish Highlands Volunteer Trip

 Day 1: Meet in Glasgow, Scotland.

 Welcome to Scotland!
-Our trip begins at 4:00 PM with an orientation where you’ll get acquainted with your trip leaders and fellow volunteers and get an overview of our exciting days ahead.
-Our group meets in a hotel in downtown Glasgow, Scotland, Scotland’s largest city and once home to a booming shipbuilding industry.
-After our orientation, we’ll, walk together to a local restaurant specializing in Scottish cuisine.
+Our trip begins at 5:00 p.m. with an orientation where you’ll get acquainted with your trip leaders and fellow volunteers and get an overview of our exciting days ahead.
+Our group meets in a hotel in downtown Glasgow, Scotland’s largest city and once home to a booming shipbuilding industry.
+After our orientation, we’ll walk together to a local restaurant specializing in Scottish cuisine.
 (Dinner and lodging included)

-Day 2: Travel to Rowardennan and Loch Lomond and the Trossachs National Park, with a few significant stops in between
+Day 2: Travel to Rowardennan in Loch Lomond and the Trossachs National Park, with a few significant stops in between

-After breakfast in the hotel, we’ll be picked up by our driver and enjoy a guided tour of some scenic vistas, significant historic sites, and engineering marvels on our way to the Park.
-We’ll visit the mythical shape-shifting Kelpies, the Falkirk Wheel- a ferris wheel to lift boats between upper and lower canals, and Stirling Castle, one of the more significant sites in Scottish history.
-We’ll also get a chance to meet and greet some sociable hairy coos (iconic Scottish highland cattle.)
+After breakfast in the hotel, we’ll be picked up by our driver and enjoy a guided tour of some scenic vistas, significant historic sites, and engineering marvels on our way to Loch Lomond and the Trossachs National Park.
+We’ll visit the mythical shape-shifting Kelpies, meet and greet some sociable hairy coos (iconic Scottish highland cattle), see the Falkirk Wheel- a ferris wheel to lift boats between upper and lower canals, and Stirling Castle, one of the more significant sites in Scottish history.

-In the afternoon we will check into Ardess Lodge and Ben Lomond Bunkhouse on the shores of Loch Lomond, our lodging for the next 4 nights.
+In the afternoon we will check into the NTS Ardess Lodge on the shores of Loch Lomond, our lodging for the next 4 nights.

-A hearty vegetarian dinner will be prepared by your private chefs – the trip leaders – who will welcome sous and guest chef volunteers!
-Following dinner, the National Trust Rangers will discuss our projects for the next few days.
-(All meals and lodging provided).
+A hearty vegetarian dinner will be prepared by your private chefs – the trip leaders – who gladly welcome sous and guest chef volunteers!
+Following dinner, the National Trust rangers will discuss our projects for the next few days.
+(All meals and lodging provided.
+Note that all meals at the park will be vegetarian).

 Days 3 – 6: Conservation projects in the Loch Lomond and the Trossachs National Park

 A typical volunteer project day consists of preparing a hearty breakfast of your choice, packing your lunch, and being geared up and ready to go at 8:30 a.m.
-Throughout the day the National trust rangers will provide us with guidance and information about the critically important nature of our projects.,and about the history, ecology and local lore of the area.
-After our projects end for the day, generally around 4:30 p.m., you’ll have a little time to relax before dinner.
+As we participate in volunteer projects throughout the day the NTS rangers will provide us with guidance and information about the critically important nature of our projects, and about the history, ecology and local lore of the area.
+After our projects end for the day, generally around 4:30 p.m., you’ll have time to relax before dinner.

-After dinner is free time to relax, to read, or tell stories.
+After dinner there is time to relax, read, or tell stories.
 (All meals and lodging included.)

 Day 7: Rest and travel to Ben Lawers National Nature Reserve